-Not too long ago, sales reps used to travel to their customers and leads without a driving plan.
+Not too long ago, sales reps traveled to their customers and prospects without a driving plan.
 They had a difficult time managing the volume of leads to nurture and the customers to visit.
-All they had was a list of names, addresses, and phone numbers.
-It was time-consuming to sort, organize and arrange their data so that they could be more efficient while on their trip.
+All they had was an Excel spreadsheet of names, addresses, zip codes, and phone numbers.
+It was time-consuming to sort and organize their data.
 Finding a faster way to get to each customer was a chore.

-Today’s technology, CRMs can now address those concerns with the integration of mapping software.
+With today’s technology, CRMs can now address those concerns with the integration of mapping software.
 Save time with features that provide visual data with heat maps and allow more efficient routes.

 CRM Mapping Functionality

-Most CRMs leverage 3rd party apps such as Google Maps to obtain the mapping functionality.
-These maps are a simple an API call to the 3rd party app based on address fields (city, state, zip code, etc.).
+Most CRM solutions leverage 3rd party apps such as Google Maps to get mapping functionalities.
+These maps use a simple API call to the 3rd party app based on address fields (city, state, zip code, etc.).
 The resulting map is embedded in the record.
-Because the 3rd party apps are specialized, the maps tend to be more accurate and up-to-date while having the necessary functionality.
-Several CRM systems with this functionality, by default, can display a map on Lead, Contact and Account records.
+Typically, the maps are more accurate and up-to-date when using 3rd party apps.
+Several CRM systems with this functionality can display a map on Lead, Contact, and Account records.

-CRM Mapping is great for reps that spend a lot of the time on the road.
-It allows them to plan their trips ahead of time and manage their territories.
+CRM Mapping is great for field sales that spend a lot of time on the road.
+It allows CRM users to plan their trips ahead of time and manage their territories.
 It’s an easy tool to incorporate into your sales process to produce bigger sales pipelines.

 In the Office or On The GO